Nathan Lewin: First Amendment Cases

 Lewin has been a champion in advocating for First Amendment rights and civil liberties.
 He has successfully argued many cases involving the right to display the Chanukah menorah in a public forum, including two such cases before en banc courts of the Sixth and Eleventh Circuits.
 He represented Chabad in the Supreme Court in County of Allegheny v.
 ACLU, where the Court held that the City of Pittsburgh may constitutionally include Chabad's menorah in a city display on public property.
-He represented an Air Force psychologist in the Supreme Court case testing his constitutional right to wear a yarmulke while wearing a military uniform.
+He represented an Air Force psychologist in Goldman v.
+Weinberger, the Supreme Court case testing his constitutional right to wear a yarmulke while wearing a military uniform.
 In 1976, Lewin represented the Hasidic community of Williamsburg in the Supreme Court, in its constitutional challenge to a racially conscious legislative reapportionment, urging a rule of constitutional law that the Supreme Court accepted 20 years later.

 He was the attorney for the Satmar Kiryas Joel school for handicapped children in Board of Education of Kiryas Joel Village School District v.
 Grumet, a case in defense of a law creating a special public school district for handicapped children in that community, which was heard by the Supreme Court in 1994.

 Lewin drafted a number of legislative provisions that preserve the constitutional right to freedom of religion including: the provision of the federal Civil Rights Act enacted in 1972 that protects religious observances of private employees, the provision of federal law that enables federal employees to observe religious holidays without financial penalty, the provision of New York's Domestic Relations Law that conditions the issuance of a civil divorce on removal of barriers to remarriage such as the delivery or acceptance of a get (Jewish religious divorce), the provision of federal law that entitles servicemen to wear yarmulkes with their military uniforms and advocated on behalf of Jewish prisoners who were denied kosher food.